Sasha Palatnikov

-Sasha Palatnikov (born March 15, 1989) is a Hong Kong-born Russian mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.
+Sasha Palatnikov (born March 15, 1989) is an American mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.
+He currently competes in Karate Combat.

 Background

 Palatnikov, the son of a Russian father, who was a professional high diver, and a Scottish mother, was born and raised in Hong Kong but spent many summers in Brooklyn as a kid, specifically Brighton Beach.
 Due to this, he has a conversational level of knowledge in Cantonese.
 His parents put him in Karate at the age of five.
 He started playing rugby at the age of six and would train Muay Thai and boxing in the off seasons.
 He played rugby professionally, but due to an injury, decided to retire and go pursue an education.